 Income Taxes.
-The effective tax rate was (59.0%) for the year ended September 30, 2018 compared to (5.0%) for the year ended September 30, 2016.
-Our effective tax rate for the year ended September 30, 2018 was significantly impacted by the Tax Reform Act and goodwill impairment as further detailed in SBH above.
+The effective tax rate was (59.0%) for the year ended September 30, 2018 compared to (5.0%) for the year ended September 30, 2017 and (15.2%) for the year ended September 30, 2018 was significantly impacted by the Tax Reform Act and goodwill impairment as further detailed in SBH above.
 Our effective tax rate for the year ended September 30, 2017 differs from the U.S federal statutory rate of 35% due to income earned outside the U.S. that is subject to statutory rates lower than 35%.
+Additionally, the Company recognized a \$36.1 million tax benefit for changes in our assessment over our ability to effective tax rate for the year ended September 30, 2017 differs from the U.S federal statutory rate of 35% due to income earned outside the U.S. that is subject to statutory rates lower than 35%.
 Additionally, the Company recognized a \$36.1 million tax benefit for changes in our assessment over our ability to effectively repatriate tax-free non-U.S. earnings upon which liabilities were previously recorded, and a \$9.3 million tax benefit for the recognition of additional federal and state tax credits.
 The Company also recorded a \$14.7 million valuation allowance on additional state net operating losses that more likely than not will expire unused.
-Our effective tax rate applied to the years ended September 30, 2016 differs from the U.S. federal statutory rate of 35% primarily due to the release of valuation allowances on U.S. net operating losses deferred tax assets and income earned outside the U.S. that is subject to statutory rates lower than 35% offsetting tax expense on U.S. pretax income.
-For the year ended September 30, 2016 the effective tax rate includes a \$25.5 million expense to record a tax contingency reserve for a tax exposure in Germany where a local court ruled against our characterization of certain assets as amortizable under Germany tax law.
-Additionally, the Company released \$111.1 million of domestic valuation allowance.
-In December 2015, the Company received a ruling from the Internal Revenue Service ("IRS") which resulted in \$87.8 million of U.S. net operating losses being restored and a release of \$16.2 million of domestic valuation allowance during the year ended September 30, 2016.
+Our effective tax rate includes a \$20.5 million expense to record a tax contingency reserve for a tax exposure in Germany where a local court ruled against our characterization of certain assets as a mortizable under Germany tax law.
+Additionally, the Company released \$11.1 million of domestic valuation allowance from additional deferred tax assets created by the IRS ruling.
+The Company also recorded tax expense of \$3.1 million expense to record a tax exposure in Germany where a local court ruled against our characterization of certain assets as amortizable under Germany tax law.
+Additionally, the Company released \$11.1 million of domestic valuation allowance from additional deferred tax assets created by the IRS ruling.
+The Company also recorded tax expense of \$